 - Shortness of breath

-How is hypertension-induced chronic kidney disease diagnosed?
+How do doctors diagnose hypertension-induced chronic kidney disease?

 Anyone who has high blood pressure is more likely to develop chronic kidney disease (CKD) in the absence of treatment.